 Risotto con Funghi (Mushrooms) is simply risotto with mushrooms!
 Made with arborio rice, mushrooms, Prosecco, chicken broth, onions, garlic, and Parmesan cheese, make this an outstanding dish to serve family and friends!

 Risottos make great dishes.
-And this one is flavored with mushrooms, but you can use any vegetable when making risotto, like our best creamy lemon risotto with peas making them the ideal meal for all vegetarians.
+This one is flavored with mushrooms, but you can use any vegetable when making risotto, like our best creamy lemon risotto with peas making them the ideal meal for all vegetarians.

 A delicious and flavorful recipe, risotto con Funghi (mushrooms) can be made with a variety of mushrooms, such as Bella, Shitaki, or even Porcini mushrooms.